-Each test will primarily be comprised of the material from the current chapter we are studying, plus one review section from the previous chapter (with the exception of Chapter 1).
+Each test will primarily be comprised of the material from the current chapter we are studying, plus one review section from the previous chapter.

 If you are not in class to take a chapter test, you will earn a zero, unless you have an excused absence.
 Any make-up test must occur within seven days of the original test, during the instructor's office hours, no exceptions.